goehlemichael/GravityWaterer/README.md

 ## Purpose

-This was developed to automate watering plants with gravity using a wifi outlet connected to the internet.
-A water reservoir is placed above the outputs and a normally closed, on/off solenoid valve controls water flowing downward.
+This was developed to automate watering plants with gravity using a WiFi connected power outlet.
+A water reservoir is placed at a greater height than the outputs and a normally closed, on/off solenoid valve controls water flowing downward due to gravity.
 It can easily be built with items bought at a hardware store or online.
 While this design has 10 outputs it can easily be modified for more or less.

 ## The design

 While I use a Wemo in this, any IOT power socket will work interchangeably with this design.
 It is used to turn the power on and off in the circuit.
 The Wemo smart outlet has the capability of being switched on and off both locally and remotely.
 Due to 1 minute being the smallest increment of control available on the wemo, we will have to create another way to de-energize and close the N/C (normally closed) valve faster.
 For this I used a time delay relay.

-Note: If there is an IOT socket that can reliably turn on and off in second increments or less then the delay on relay could be taken out of the design, however I am not aware of one available.
+Note: If there is an IOT socket on the market that can reliably turn on and off the power in smaller time increments than one minute, the delay-on relay could be taken out of the design, however I am not aware of one available.

 ![design](https://dl.dropboxusercontent.com/s/yewsusirbce8ia5/design.png)

 First the wemo switch will turn on.
 This will energize the valve and open it, allowing the water to flow.
-When the wemo is turned on, the delay on relay timer will begin its countdown.
+When the wemo is turned on, the delay-on relay timer will begin its countdown.
 After the set time is reached, the N/C circuit on the relay will open and the the N/O (normally open) circuit will close.
 Since the valve is wired on the N/C circuit, the valve will de-energize and close after the time runs out.

 Basically, turn wemo on then valve opens and water flows.
 After the set time runs out, relay turns off valve.